MPCS-51220/reservation-system-christian-the-wingdings/README.md

  Note: When a password is reset or a new user is created, their temporary password is set to 'temp'.
 When a user with this password tries to login, they will be prompted to change their password from 'temp', as that password is deemed unsecure with a specific salt I set in the system.

-## T-02 Security Discussion
+## T-03 Security Discussion

 Our implementation has some security assumptions.
-We pass hashes between the backend and frontend pretty easily, and it definitely is not the most secure method.
-The front end and server are not encrypted, but we are assuming that it would be in a more fleshed-out implementation.
-Additionally, the role is a pretty easy variable to set in the code, and there is no protection to make sure it does not change (unless an admin changes it).
-This can be problematic because there are definitely ways to exploit our global variables in a way to give users too much permission.
+The front end and server is not encrypted, but we are assuming that it would be in a more fleshed-out implementation.
+Therefore, we are currently passing the users password directly through a POST route.
+This is a security concern.

-Lastly, we were working on but did not fully complete a version with tokens for extra security on the user.
-Currently, we trust that when a user logs in that they are who they say they are when working with the backend.
-We do think there are additional security measures we could use.
+Authorization happens through a login route which creates a jwt with a life span set to 15 min.
+This is automatically applied to the header of any requests from the user after they log in.

+Lastly, we are currently refactoring the program to push all the content displayed to the user, ie the main menu and command options, to the backend.
+We are currently using a dictionary in the cli file.
+Once we push this to the backend, we will serve only the menu options that a user has access to execute.

 ## New Features